sripriya22/templateAppFramework/appGenerator/templates/README.md

-# Data Model Framework Application
+# Template App Framework Application

-This is a template application created with the Data Model Framework, designed to work with MATLAB integration.
+This is a template application created with the Template App Framework, designed to work with MATLAB integration.

 ## Quick Start with Cascade

 Copy and paste the following prompt into Cascade, then follow the interactive steps:

 ```
-I need to create a new application using the Data Model Framework.
+I need to create a new application using the Template App Framework.
 Please help me complete the setup by following the steps in this README exactly as written.
-Do not change any existing code in the project folder or create any new files apart from those created through these instructions.
+Do not change any existing code in the project folder or create any new files apart from those created explicitly through these instructions.
+If a command fails, report back but do not try to find a workaround without explicitly checking in.
 Here are the variables you'll need:

 PROJECT_ROOT_FOLDER="templateAppFramework"    # The root folder of the project;
                                                 must contain the `appFramework` "library" folder
 APP_FOLDER_NAME="myApp"                       # The name for your application folder
+                                                (will be created in the `apps/` directory)
-ROOT_CLASS_NAME="MyRootModel"                 # The name for your root model class
+ROOT_CLASS_NAME="RootModel"                   # The name for your root model class
 APP_TITLE="My Application"                    # The display name of your application
 EXAMPLE_OBJECT_PATH="resources/example.json"  # Path to your example object file